lineality/Online_Voting_Using_One_Time_Pads/README.md

 #### Step 7: (Check Completed-Ballot for Errors [done by voter])
-- impossible options
+- impossible options (more than one option selected where only one can be)
-- no-vote blanks
+- no-vote blanks (or too few for multiple selections, possible make vote choices clear so that one selection is required for each question. )
 - test-process errors (something breaks processing)